 When will construction begin, and when do you expect it to open?

 The timeline depends on fundraising efforts for the remainder of the project.
-We hope to open the campus by 2020.
+We expect construction to begin in 2019 and hope to open the campus in 2020.

 Will the public be allowed to visit the Ellen DeGeneres Campus?